pandeymansi/Password_Generator/README.md

 # Password_Generator
 A Python project to generate strong passwords based on user requirements.
-This generator allows users to customize their password by specifying the length and the types of characters (length of the password ,digits, special characters) they want to include.
+This generator allows users to customize their password by specifying the length and the types of characters (length of the password , digits, special characters) they want to include.

 ## Features